ccnlab/deep-obj-cat/sims/saccade/README.md

 The primary layers in the model are:

-* `V1p` primary visual cortex, peripheral, full-field, represents the visual image (idealized blobs), on a 2D retinotopic map: one or more blobs, one of which is the target.
+* `V1f` primary visual cortex, full-field (peripheral), represents the visual image (idealized blobs), on a 2D retinotopic map: one or more blobs, one of which is the target.

 * `S1e` primary proprioceptive somatosensory eye position map (WangZhangCohenEtAl07) -- cells have gaussian direction and graded slope eccentricity coding, roughly linear from the center out.
 Orientation is coded on X axis with vertical in center, angles to the left on the left, etc.  To maintain consistency with FEF motor code, and have a simpler overall activity level profile, eccentricity coding is also gaussian with a preferred eccentricity coding progressively outward across the higher rows.